Warwicko/patches/README.md

 ## How to use patches

 Hello!
-Welcome to use these patches you need to download and extract the appropriate zip file from [releases page](https://github.com/ITotalJustice/patches/releases) to the root (highest directory) of your SD card!
+To use these patches you need to download and extract the appropriate zip file from [releases page](https://github.com/ITotalJustice/patches/releases) to the root (highest directory) of your SD card!
 This should merge the `/atmosphere/` folder in the zip with the atmosphere folder on your SD card!
 You should not have an `/atmosphere/atmosphere/` folder, nor should you have an `/sd/`, `/fusee/`, or `/hekate/` folder on your SD card.

 ## Atmosphere Patches